CaiqueAAndrade/PayPay/Readme.md

 ## Notice

-My free plan in CurrencyLayer API didn’t have access to the `Convert` API, so I had to use `Live` API that only got exchanges in USD.
-After that, I had to exchange to other currencies locally.
+My free plan in CurrencyLayer API didn’t have access to the `Convert` API, so I had to use `Live` API that only provides exchanges in USD.
+After that, I had to convert to other currencies manually.

 With the free plan my account only have 250 calls por month, so if it runs out please use my mock API call instead.